 According to the Internet Corporation for Assigned Names and Numbers (ICANN), domains can be registered for up to 10 years with a minimum renewal period of 1 year.
 You can determine if you would like to bill your customers yearly or charge a premium price for longer renewal terms.

 It is your responsibility to keep up with the regular renewal of domains you manage.
 If a domain slips past its expiration date without renewal you can risk losing the domain.

 Redemption Periods and How You Can Avoid Them

 When a domain slips past its expiration date there is a 30-day grace period or “Redemption Period” in which the domain can be renewed before re-entering the open market.
 Some domain registrars charge high fees for renewal during the redemption period.
 So you must be cautious to renew domains on time to avoid redemption altogether.

-Continuing in this series, you can learn how to resell domains through the IMH Store.
+Continuing in this series, you can learn how to register domains through your eNomCentral account.